 You shouldn’t have to worry about data backup.
 It should just work.
 No data limits, no throttling, no worries.
 That’s Backblaze.
-Here’s a look at what’s new in Backblaze Online Backup Release 2.5.
+Here’s a look at what’s new in Backblaze Computer Backup release 2.5.

-From any web browser you can log in to your Backblaze account to see how things are going.
-Most of the time when someone logs in, it’s to do a restore, but on the “Account” page you can; adjust your account settings, check out your billing information, change your password and more.
-For 2.5 we reorganized the Account page so you can understand your account at-a-glance.
-For example, all your billing related information is in the same place and it is easy change plans, change credit cards, etc.
+From any web browser, you can log in to your Backblaze account to see how things are going.
+Most of the time when someone logs in, it’s to do a restore, but on the “Account” page you can adjust your account settings, check out your billing information, change your password, and more.
+For 2.5, we reorganized the Account page so you can understand your account at a glance.
+For example, all your billing related information is in the same place and it is easy to change plans, change credit cards, etc.

 One of the things we realized is that many customers use our system for years and never log in to their account.
 But sometimes something goes wrong; an external drive becomes disconnected or fails, or a customer changes computers and turns off the old one.
 Things happen.
 So when we see something amiss we’ll send a notification email to your Backblaze account email.

 Some people are content to “let the backup happen,” while others watch the Backblaze Preferences panel as the number of files to back up counts down to zero.
-OK, maybe they don’t watch that often, but they do want to know how things are going.
+Okay, maybe they don’t watch that often, but they do want to know how things are going.
 Fair enough.
-With Release 2.5 we will send each Backblaze account owner a Backup Summary email like the one below.
-You can choose how often you wish to receive this email: monthly, weekly, or not-at-all.
+With Release 2.5, we will send each Backblaze account owner a Backup Summary email like the one below.
+You can choose how often you wish to receive this email: monthly, weekly, or not at all.
 This is set on the Account page.
 The email provides a snapshot of the status of the computers in your Backblaze account.